giraone/job-scheduling/schedule/README.md

 ### Schedule

+- [x] Metrics (success and failure counter for all processors, counter per topic for all sent messages).
 - [x] The REST call to `jobadmin` for fetching the process states (paused, active) is tested with an integration test based on [WireMock](https://wiremock.org).
 - [x] Pausing is added in state *accepted*.
 Here the job event are either passed to topic `scheduled` or `paused`.
 - [x] The job states are fetched periodically using `@Schedule` in [PausedDecider.java](src/main/java/com/giraone/jobs/schedule/processor/PausedDecider.java)